Gopi Sundar

-Sundar started his own recording label, Gopi Sundar Music Company in 2014 with an idea to promote aspiring musicians and to make low-budget productions possible.
+In 2014, Sundar started his own recording label, Gopi Sundar Music Company with an idea to promote aspiring musicians and to make low-budget productions possible.
 In 2016, he formed a live performance music band called "Band Big G" in Dubai.
-In 2017, his work in the film Pulimurugan was included in the contender list for the 90th Academy Awards nominations for Best Original Song and Best Original Score categories, but none were nominated.
+In 2017, his work in the film Pulimurugan was included in the contender list for the 90th Academy Awards nominations for Best Original Song and Best Original Score categories.

 Early life

-Born to Suresh Babu and Livi, Sundar spent a large part of his childhood in Kochi.
+Gopi Sundar C.S. was born on 30 May 1977 In Kochi, Kerala.
+He spent a large part of his childhood in Kochi with his parents Suresh Babu and Livi.
 His early interest in music started from working in his father's recording studio business and listening to the radio with his mother.
-During school days, Sundar was keener on playing the tabla and keyboard than studies.
-Eventually, when he got dropped out of school after failing his SSLC exams, his parents were supportive enough to let him pursue his dreams.
+During school days, Sundar was keener on playing the tabla and keyboard than studying.
+Eventually, when he dropped out of school after failing his SSLC exams, his parents were supportive enough to let him pursue his dreams.
 Keen to make a career in music, he left for Chennai, where he took up classes at the Government Music College, but discontinued the course, feeling disillusioned.

 Career

 Early years

-His father, Suresh, helped him get into the Malayalam composer Ouseppachan's music troupe.
-Ouseppachan, a longtime friend of Sundar's father, took him as an assistant and became a mentor to the youngster.
-While on the team, Sundar worked his way up, playing tabla and keyboard, and began getting noticed for his composing skills as well.
-In an association that spanned more than a decade, Sundar assisted him with several works.
-In the years that he spent in Chennai, he struggled to find a foothold in the music industry.
+His father, Suresh, helped him get into the music troupe of Malayalam composer Ouseppachan.
+Ouseppachan, a longtime friend of Sundar's father, took him as an assistant and became a mentor to Sundar.
+While on the team, Sundar worked his way up, playing tabla and keyboard, and was soon noticed for his composing skills as well.
+In an association that spanned more than a decade, Sundar assisted Ouseppachan with several works.

+In the years that Sundar spent in Chennai, he struggled to find a foothold in the music industry.
 His first exposure to professional music came in the form of composing jingles for TV commercials.
 In those difficult days, his uncle Devan, an actor-politician in Malayalam films, helped him get a roof over his head.
-Sridhar Kariat, son of the legendary Malayalam filmmaker Ramu Kariat, showed him the ropes of how to stand out in the fast lane of advertising.
+Sudheer Kariat, son of the legendary Malayalam filmmaker Ramu Kariat, showed him the ropes of how to stand out in the fast lane of advertising.
 In the world of the catchy jingle music of advertising, it took him seven years to create a niche for himself.
 His ever-growing repertoire consists of almost 5,000 jingles, a number of them advertising the work of filmmaker and feature film cinematographer Rajiv Menon.
 He has also done keyboard programming for the Bollywood music director duo Vishal–Shekhar, including for popular songs like "Ek Main Aur Ek Tu Hai" (Bluffmaster!), "Aankhon mein teri" (Om Shanti Om), and music for Taxi No. 9211.